baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part3ingest.md

 For this workshop, we will tweak the use of `seed` to import fake data.

-> :bulb: Usually you don't need to bring fake data like this, because you already have something in yur database.
+> :bulb: Usually you don't need to bring fake data like this, because you already have something in your database.
 But hey it's a workshop :smirk:.
 If you want to extend this workshop, I recommend to ingest data with open source tools such as **Airbyte** or **Meltano**.
 Both can also be self-hosted or provided as SaaS offers.

 From a entity relationship diagram (ERD) point of view, data is linked like this: